The Best Peckham Bars

 Peckham Springs | £

 …And just down the road is Peckham Springs, a bar-cum-contemporary art gallery tucked under festoon-lit railway arches with pallet board furnishings and an al fresco courtyard (which becomes a heated, makeshift greenhouse in winter).
-Always busy (thanks to its equally appealing happy hour), they also serve street food – currently West African bowl food from The Suya Factory – and, from the 13th March, they’ll be playing host to itinerant music collective, The Hidden Jazz Club, every Wednesday.
+Always busy (thanks to its equally appealing happy hour), they also serve street food from a rotating roster of traders, and often put on a little live music, too.
 READ MORE

 Details: 22a Blenheim Grove, SE15 4QN | Open Thurs-Sat, 6pm-12am | Happy hour: Buy one cocktail, get your 2nd for £2, 6-7pm daily